Bell Bowl Prairie

 See also this website dedicated to Save Bell Bowl Prairie.

-In the video link below, Jack White, former director of the INAI, talks about the rare and fragile dry gravel Bell Bowl Prairie.
-Watch the video here.
+Jack White, former director of the INAI, talks about the rare and fragile dry gravel Bell Bowl Prairie in this video.

 Read about why Bell Bowl Prairie exists and why it is valuable: Bell Bowl Prairie and Chicago Rockford International Airport, by Jack White